ChinYuenAu/FlyingGuideDog/README.md

 - integrating LLM voice assistant for human interaction
 - hardware enhancement such as extra cameras or proximity sensors for improved spatial awareness
 - eliminate the usage of visual marker while maintaining performance under dynamic environment
+- build a model to learn and tune weights for drone movement

 ## 🛠️ Appendix1: Replacing drone motor without soldering